MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 :::image type="content" source="media/hub/hub-gateway-routes.png" alt-text="Screenshot of setting Propagate gateway routes to No." lightbox="media/hub/hub-gateway-routes.png":::

-Now your default route will send traffic intended for the gateway to the Azure Firewall.
+Your default route now forwards traffic intended for the gateway to the Azure Firewall.

 ## Step 4.
 Configure threat protection

-Your hub VNet built on Azure may be protected by Microsoft Defender for Cloud, just as other resources from your IT business environment running on Azure or on-premises may also be protected.
+Microsoft Defender for Cloud can protect your hub VNet built on Azure, just like other resources from your IT business environment running on Azure or on-premises.

 Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection (CWP) that offers a secure score system to help your company build an IT environment with a better security posture.
 It also includes features to protect your network environment against threats.

-This article will not cover Microsoft Defender for Cloud in detail.
-However, it is important to understand that Microsoft Defender for Cloud works based on Azure Policies and logs that are ingested on a Log Analytics workspace.
+This article won't cover Microsoft Defender for Cloud in detail.
+However, it is important to understand that Microsoft Defender for Cloud works based on Azure Policies and logs that it ingests in a Log Analytics workspace.

-Azure Policies are rules written in JavaScript Object Notation (JSON) that hold different analysis of Azure resource properties, including network services and resources.
-That said, it is easy for Microsoft Defender for Cloud to check a property under a network resource and provide a recommendation to your subscription if you are protected or exposed to a threat.
+You write Azure Policies in JavaScript Object Notation (JSON) to hold different analysis of Azure resource properties, including network services and resources.
+That said, it is easy for Microsoft Defender for Cloud to check a property under a network resource and provide a recommendation to your subscription if you're protected or exposed to a threat.

 ### How to check all network recommendations available through Microsoft Defender for Cloud